Pacific Fleet (Russia): History

-In 1731, the Imperial Russian Navy created the Okhotsk Military Flotilla (Охотская военная флотилия, Okhotskaya voyennaya flotiliya) under its first commander, Grigoriy Skornyakov-Pisarev, to patrol and transport government goods to and from Kamchatka.
+In 1731, the Imperial Russian Navy created the Okhotsk Military Flotilla (Охотская военная флотилия, Okhotskaya voyennaya flotiliya) under its first commander, Grigory Skornyakov-Pisarev, to patrol and transport government goods to and from Kamchatka.
 In 1799, 3 frigates and 3 smaller ships were sent to Okhotsk under the command of Rear-Admiral I. Fomin to form a functioning military flotilla.

+In 1741, Vitus Bering claimed the Alaskan country for the Russian Empire.
+Russia later confirmed its rule over the territory with the Ukase of 1799.
+Subsequently, Russian exploration in the Pacific increased.
+In 1814, a Russian mission in Hawaiian waters secured agreements with local rulers ceding rights and territory (including half of Oahu) to Russia.
+However, the agreements remained unfulfilled due to British opposition.

 In 1849, Petropavlovsk-Kamchatsky became the Flotilla's principal base, which a year later would be transferred to Nikolayevsk-on-Amur and later to Vladivostok in 1871.
-In 1854, the men of the Flotilla distinguished themselves in the defense of Petropavlovsk-Kamchatsky during the Crimean War, (1853–1856).
+In 1854, the men of the Flotilla distinguished themselves in the defence of Petropavlovsk during the Crimean War, (1853–1856).
+Although heavily outnumbered, the Russian garrison, supported by the frigate Aurora and the transport vessel Dwina, defeated a combined Franco-British assault force.
 In 1856, the Okhotsk Military Flotilla changed its name to the "Siberian Military Flotilla" (Сибирская военная флотилия, Sibirskaya voyennaya flotiliya).
+Despite local military successes, Russia's experience in the Crimean War led it to acknowledge the inherent weaknesses of its position in the Pacific, and in 1867 it consolidated its territorial holdings by selling Alaska to the United States in hopes of offsetting British interests in the Pacific.

 In 1860, the provisions of the Convention of Peking ceded parts of Outer Manchuria in northeastern China, including the modern day krai of Primorsky Krai to the Russian Empire.
 A large squadron under Rear Admiral A. A. Popov was sent from the Baltic Fleet to the Pacific Ocean.
 During the American Civil War ships of the squadron visited San Francisco while the Baltic Fleet visited New York City.
 Parts of the squadron, including the Finnish corvette Kalevala, returned to the Baltic in 1865.

-At the turn of the 20th century, the Flotilla was still small in numbers.
-Owing to a gradual deterioration in Russo-Japanese relations, the Imperial Russian government adopted a special shipbuilding program to meet the needs of the Russian Far East region, but its execution dragged on and in addition there were several clashes and defeats between Russian and Imperial Japanese Navy vessels.
-In response, the Naval headquarters in St. Petersburg ordered the Baltic Fleet to the Pacific to reinforce Russian naval forces, primarily the First Pacific Squadron on the east coast of Asia and its naval base at Port Arthur.

-By the beginning of the Russo-Japanese War of 1904–1905, Imperial Russian naval forces in the Far East consisted of the 1st Pacific Squadron (7 battleships, 7 cruisers, 13 torpedo boats, 2 gunboats) and a number of ships from the "Siberian Military Flotilla" (2 minelayers, 12 torpedo boats and 5 gunboats), based in Port Arthur.
-Other ships of the "Siberian Military Flotilla" (4 cruisers, 10 torpedo boats) were stationed in Vladivostok.